 People can be creatures of habit.
 They might drive to work the same way every day, order the same pizza toppings on Friday night, and repeatedly buy the same brand of tennis shoes.
 They just get comfortable with a habit because it’s what they’ve always done before.

 Just as it can’t hurt to try mushrooms instead of pepperoni or to take the scenic route when driving home from work, it can make sense to at least explore alternatives to traditional banking.
-From fintech to mobile banking, and from money market funds to cash management accounts, there’s plenty to consider about the changing world of personal finance.
+From fintech to mobile banking, and from money market funds to checking and savings accounts, there’s plenty to consider about the changing world of personal finance.

 Influence of Fintech

 Fintech is short for “financial technology,” a term used to describe financial services with essential, integrated technology.
 Some forms have become so commonplace that users don’t necessarily even consider them as fintech.
 An example would be using a mobile payment app.
 Other forms of fintech may be different enough from traditional banking that they’re more clearly seen as an alternative banking solution.
 An example of this could be buying and selling cryptocurrency.

 Besides mobile apps and cryptocurrency, other fintech examples include digital-only banks, meaning ones without brick-and-mortar branches; artificial intelligence (AI), such as those used in chatbots to answer customer questions and with Robo-advisors to help with investing; and biometric technologies that make it easier to log into apps while also providing additional security.